halmasieh/Spotify_Analysis/README.md

 * Drivers of Track Popularity - A comparison of the Popularity of a song relative to its physical features that were previously outlined above.
 Descriptions of these features provided by the developers of the Spotify Web API can be found [here.](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-audio-features)

-* Track Popularity over the Years - On first glance, the data strongly suggests that the more recently the song was released, the more popular it will be.
+* Track Popularity Over the Years - On first glance, the data strongly suggests that the more recently the song was released, the more popular it will be.
 While Spotify trends can be used to analyze the popularity of songs, it is also an indication of listener behaviour and a descriptor of the listener population.

 ### Technologies to be used